markrbernardo/odin-rps/README.md

     - Used a CSS media query for the first time

 ### 04.03.2023
 - Gutted the old html and started fresh to make the interface better and more responsive.
 - Tried to keep tabs on classes to make sense.

 ### 04.05.2023
 - Began to tinker with javascript to make the html and css more interactive
 - Created an OnOff sequence utilizing setTimeout() to delay code
 - Need to getPlayerChoice via button clicks

+### 04.07.2023
+- Fixed button issue where the id value of the .player-card button was not registering
+- Added some fun sounds to OnOff sequence
+-